ariasdiniz/macaw_framework/README.md

 If bundler is not being used to manage dependencies, install the gem by executing:

     $ gem install macaw_framework

+## Performance

+We evaluated MacawFramework (Version 1.2.0) to assess its ability to handle simultaneous requests under heavy load.
+Disabling non-essential features, such as cache and logging, we observed remarkable results.
+The framework demonstrated efficient memory usage (243.3 MB average) and handled an impressive 600,000 HTTP requests with an average response time of just 1 millisecond.
+Throughput reached an outstanding 10,196.45 requests per second.
+These findings suggest that MacawFramework is well-equipped to handle substantial HTTP traffic without significant performance degradation.
+For detailed results, please refer to the [full report](https://github.com/ariasdiniz/macaw_performance_test).

 ## Compatibility